Diffeological, Fr\"{o}licher, and Differential Spaces: Subsets and Quotients

+\begin{question} In the setup of Example~\ref{x:reduced spaces}, does the diffeology on the reduced space $\mu^{-1}(0)/G$ necessarily induce the differential structure on the reduced space $\mu^{-1}(0)/G$? \end{question}

-The following examples illustrate that diffeology can carry rich information about quotients and that differential structures can carry rich information about subsets.
+The following example illustrates that diffeology can carry rich information about quotients and that differential structures can carry rich information about subsets.

-\begin{example}[Irrational flow on the torus: quotients and subsets] \labell{e:irrational flow} Fix an irrational number $\alpha$.
+\begin{example}[Irrational flow on the torus] \labell{x:irrational flow} Fix an irrational number $\alpha$.
 Consider the linear flow with slope $\alpha$ on the torus $\RR^2/\ZZ^2$:

-Let $T_\alpha$ be the quotient of the torus by this linear flow, equipped with the quotient diffeology (which, in turn, determines the quotient differential structure).
-Let $L_\alpha$ be the orbit through $[0,0]$ of this linear flow, equipped with the subset differential structure (which, in turn, determines the subset diffeology).
+Let $T_\alpha$ be the quotient of the torus by this linear flow, equipped with the quotient diffeology (which induces the quotient differential structure and the quotient topology; see Proposition~\ref{p:quotients}).
+Let $L_\alpha$ be the orbit through $[0,0]$ of this linear flow, equipped with the subspace differential structure (which induces the subset diffeology and the subset differential structure; see Proposition~\ref{p:subsets}).

+The differential structure on $T_\alpha$ is trivial: it consists of the constant functions.
+In contrast, the diffeology of $T_\alpha$ is non-trivial.
+For example,